hfossli/AGMutableImmutable/README.md

 ### AGMutableImmutable

-An attempt to make creation of immutable objects easier when subclassed.
-If you don't want to support subclassing I recommend doing as with NSParagraphStyle.
+An attempt to make creation of immutable objects easier when subclassed with properties etc. If you don't want to support subclassing I recommend doing as with NSParagraphStyle.

 Work here is based on http://www.jonmsterling.com/posts/2012-12-27-a-pattern-for-immutability.html